 Whereas printed brochures or business cards are usually thrown out or lost by the end of the event, QR codes are immediately saved on the mobile’s memory and online history.
 Which means customers can access these details at a later date, saving the information in an instant.

-Zagzig at TFMA 2014 had bar codes printed on their displays, providing a faster route to their online app, encouraging interaction and highlighting their app to new and old consumers.
+Zagzig at TFMA 2014 had bar codes printed on their displays, providing a faster route to their online app, encouraging interaction and highlighting their app to new and current consumers.

 While it may seem tempting to incorporate all of these technologies on your exhibition stand, it is wiser to choose those best suited to your company’s product and ultimate goals.
 The mechanisms have to make sense on the display, improving certain aspects and characteristics of your marketing plan.

 Also, do not rely solely on the latest technology to manage your exhibition stand.
-A strong sales team is still a major asset to gather new customers and effectively transmit your company’s.
-Many trade-show goers may not be familiar with certain devices and will end up being confused and unimpressed with your booth.
+A strong sales team is still a major asset to gather new customers and effectively transmit your company.

 Contact our team today to discuss interactive technologies in exhibition stand design.